jnozzi/cocoadev.com/markdown/ACUndoTraceExample.md

-In order to produce General/SketchDotAppUndoTrace to solve General/SketchDotAppUndo, we changed Sketch_main.m as follows:
+In order to produce SketchDotAppUndoTrace to solve SketchDotAppUndo, we changed Sketch_main.m as follows:

  #import <AppKit/AppKit.h>